SecUSo/privacy-friendly-dice-game/README.md

-## Privacy Friendly Yahtzee Dice
+## Privacy Friendly Dice Game
-Privacy Friendly Yahtzee Dice is a very simple application  and can be used to play Yahtzee.
+Privacy Friendly Dice Game is a very simple application to play a dice game with five dice.
+Particular dice can be saved for the next round by pressing them.
+A round counter helps to keep track over the round.
+The final result is displayed after round three.
+Users can define rules for collecting points like collecting pairs, three of kind, four of a kind, five of a kind, full house and others.

 This app is optimized regarding the user's privacy.
 It doesn't use any tracking mechanisms, neither it displays any advertisement.